Davante Adams Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 - Adams has been the target of 35.9% (61 total) of his team's 170 passing attempts this season.

-- With seven targets in the red zone this season, Adams has been on the receiving end of 25.0% of his team's 28 red zone pass attempts.
+- Adams (seven red zone targets) has been the recipient of 25.0% of his team's 28 red zone pass attempts.

+- The Packers, who rank 14th in the NFL in points scored, have attempted a pass 57.4% of the time while running the ball 42.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Adams' matchup with the Bears.